merefield/discourse-chatbot/README.md

 System One request and response bodies are logged when verbose console logging is enabled or verbose Rails logging is set to `api_calls_only` or `all`.
 Entries include a correlation ID, response HTTP status and elapsed time; failures include the exception class.
 Authorization headers are omitted and the configured API key is redacted from parsed JSON before log serialization.
 Non-JSON response bodies are omitted.
 These diagnostic bodies include question text and conversation context, including PM content, so enable verbose logging only when needed.

-If any connection setting is blank, the existing embedding matcher compares questions against `chatbot_blocked_question_examples`, using `chatbot_blocked_questions_similarity_threshold`.
+With the `examples` strategy, or if any System One connection setting is blank, the existing embedding matcher compares questions against `chatbot_blocked_question_examples`, using `chatbot_blocked_questions_similarity_threshold`.
 Matching questions receive a canned decline containing the configured subject label.
 System One timeouts, HTTP errors, and invalid responses also fall back to this matcher.
 Keep examples if you want this fallback to block questions; without examples, requests proceed normally.
 Embedding failures also allow normal processing.

 ## Tools by trust level